DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-how-pupils-learn/intro-ect-video-introduction.md

 - Sequencing lessons so that pupils secure foundational knowledge before encountering more complex content.
 - Providing opportunities for pupils to use new content again, spaced across the year.

-  If you haven’t come across this before it might feel a bit overwhelming to have to think about cognitive science and how the brain works at this stage in your career, but don’t worry.
+  If you haven't come across this before it might feel a bit overwhelming to have to think about cognitive science and how the brain works at this stage in your career, but don't worry.
 This Block has been designed to introduce you to the most important aspects of how pupils learn and to provide practical and easy to understand examples to translate into your classroom practice.
 This is perhaps the most important professional knowledge you need as a teacher